dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- Effects to add back in: intersection observers on cards, titles and images
+- Is there something to lower animation load on low spec machines?
+I've head of a property doing something like that
 - At some point an overlay was drawn when the menu was open, should we bring that back?
 - I need a blur transition for PlaceholderSvg, can probably be done using transition
 - Implement the title template and title antics